gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 I do not recommend anything to anyone in this matter.

+I do not claim suitability for any purpose.

 "post-quantum" means having arrived in the era of quantum computers.

 # Objective